shamim4s/Own-Custom-APT/README.md

-# Create your own Packages and APT repository
+# Create your own custom and authenticated APT repository

 ### Prerequisites